Like The Empire Itself, The British Pound Is Not What It Used To Be

 More recently, the government's chronic inability to come up with a Brexit plan has sent the pound tumbling to a record low against the dollar, notes Simon Johnson, former chief economist at the International Monetary Fund.

 When Britain voted to leave the European Union in 2016, the pound was worth nearly $1.50.
-Since then it has steadily lost value and trades today at just above $1.20.
+Since then, it has steadily lost value and trades today at just above $1.20.
 Many economists think it could soon reach parity with the dollar, something that would be unprecedented.

 A drop in value is something of a mixed bag for the pound.
 It makes imported products more expensive inside the country, buy it also helps British companies compete by driving down the price of the goods they sell abroad.